N04A719/entity.lua/README.md

 ### .get_all
 **syntax:** `entity.get_all(classname)`

-`classname` - Optional string that specifies the class name of entities that will be added to the list, for example `'CCSPlayer'`
+`classname` - Optional string that specifies the class name of entities that will be added to the list, for example `'CCSPlayer'`.

 Returns an array of entity objects.
 Pass no arguments for all entities.
 ##